 My compote has evolved (even though it is still super easy).
 Now I have a garden full of raspberries.
 I add in couple of other ingredients (like a dash of vanilla, pinch of ginger and coconut sugar) to make the whole thing de-e-e-lectably delicious.

-Traditionally, in medieval times stewed fruit would have been served at dinner (by posh people I assume as part of their multiple coursed meals).
+Traditionally, in medieval times stewed fruit would have been served at dinner (by posh people I assume, as part of their multiple coursed meals).
 Compote would also contain sugar or sugar syrup and spices.

 To peel or not peel your apples?